The views expressed by the host on this program, documented to be almost always right 99.6% of the time.

 The redistribution of wealth does not cause wealth creation.

-In January of 2009, right before the stimulus plan was passed, an article Was published by Ray Cordotto of the Locker Room John Locke Foundation explaining why no matter how the money was raised, taxes, borrowing, printing, no net job creation from the stimulus was possible, or should even be expected.
+In January of 2009, right before the stimulus plan was passed, an article was published by Ray Cordato of the Locker Room John Locke Foundation explaining why, no matter how the money was raised, taxes, borrowing, printing, no net job creation from the stimulus was possible or should even be expected.

-And it was not innovative thinking, it was just straightforward application of basic economic reasoning.
+It was a straightforward application of basic economic reasoning.

 The problem is not with the details, but with the idea that government can spend an economy out of recession.